Table of Contents

 Is Belotero FDA approved?

-Yes, Belotero is an FDA-approved hyaluronic acid-based dermal filler for treating facial wrinkles and folds.
+Belotero is an FDA-approved hyaluronic acid-based dermal filler for treating facial wrinkles and folds.

-What dermal fillers are FDA approved?
+What dermal fillers are FDA-approved?

-Juvederm, Restylane are two approved dermal fillers in addition to Belotero.
+Juvederm Restylane are two approved dermal fillers in addition to Belotero.

 References: